sensu/sensu-docs/content/sensu-go/5.16/reference/hooks.md

 api_version  |
 -------------|------
 description  | Top-level attribute that specifies the Sensu API group and version.
-For hooks in this version of Sensu, this attribute should always be `core/v2`. required     | Required for hook definitions in `wrapped-json` or `yaml` format for use with [`sensuctl create`][1]. type         | String example      | {{< highlight shell >}}"api_version": "core/v2"{{< /highlight >}}
+For hooks in this version of Sensu, the `api_version` should always be `core/v2`. required     | Required for hook definitions in `wrapped-json` or `yaml` format for use with [`sensuctl create`][1]. type         | String example      | {{< highlight shell >}}"api_version": "core/v2"{{< /highlight >}}